mlswg/mls-protocol/draft-ietf-mls-protocol.md

 the application MUST check `membership_tag` and MUST check that the GroupContentAuthData is valid.

-## Encoding and Decoding a Ciphertext
+## Encoding and Decoding a Private Message

-Ciphertexts are encoded using the PrivateMessage structure.
+Authenticated and encrypted messages are encoded using the PrivateMessage structure.

 ~~~ tls
 struct {